BrianMitchL/weatherBot/README.md

 ## Settings and Customizing

 ### Configuration File
-Many features of weatherBot can be customized in a conf file.
+Many features of weatherBot can be customized in a conf file, using the [INI](https://en.wikipedia.org/wiki/INI_file) configuration format.
 This ships with a file named `weatherBot.conf`, but can be called whatever you'd like.
 Each option has a comment above it describing its purpose.
+By default, each option is commented out with a semi-colons (`;`).
+This shows the default value and provides an example of a valid configuration.

 If you want a clean conf file, feel free to remove all but the settings you set, they are all optional.
 The section headers must remain in the file.

 ### API Keys